Otto Warmbier: Early life

-North Korea
+Visit to North Korea

 Warmbier was scheduled to undertake a study-abroad program in Hong Kong in early 2016, and decided to visit North Korea en route over the New Year period.
-He booked a tour of North Korea with Young Pioneer Tours, a budget tour operator based in China founded by two Westerners, whose slogan was "Destinations your mother would rather you stayed away from."
+He booked a tour of North Korea with Young Pioneer Tours, a budget tour operator based in China founded by two Westerners, self-described as "destinations your mother would rather you stayed away from".
 Warmbier's father, Fred, said that Young Pioneer advertised the trip as safe for U.S. citizens and that Otto was "curious about their culture [...] he wanted to meet the people of North Korea."